pixie-io/pixie-demos/sql-injection-demo/README.md

 1. Install [Minikube](https://minikube.sigs.k8s.io/docs/start/)
 1. Run minikube.
 Linux users should use the kvm2driver and Mac users should use the [hyperkit](https://minikube.sigs.k8s.io/docs/drivers/hyperkit/) driver.
-Other drivers, including the docker driver, are not supported.
+Other drivers, including the docker driver, are not supported by Pixie.
     ```
     minikube start --driver=<kvm2|hyperkit> --cni=flannel --cpus=4 --memory=8000 -p=<cluster-name>
     ```